 The message is clear.
 Get some cows out grazing as soon as conditions allow.
 Adjust the M+ in the parlour computer feed settings at turnout and as cows move to full time grazing.
 Have your grazing rotation fully established by the third week in April.

 March jobs checklist

-- Spread slurry on silage ground by early March.
-Do not spread slurry on water logged ground, when raining heavily or when heavy rain is forecast within the next 48 hours or on ground that has a slope of 20% or more, is frozen or covered in snow.
+- If possible, spread slurry on silage ground by early March.
+Do not spread it on waterlogged ground, when raining heavily or when heavy rain is forecast within the next 48 hours or on ground that has a slope of 20% or more, is frozen or covered in snow.

 - Think about fertiliser needs based on soil analysis results, crop requirement and slurry/manure applications.

 - Complete any maintenance on cow tracks and paddock fencing in preparation for the grazing season.